singularity-sg/singularity-sg.github.io/_posts/2015-08-01-migrating-spring-mvc-from-JSP-to-AngularJS.md

 ## Conclusion

 Migrating to AngularJS from JSP may seem daunting but it can be very rewarding in the long run as it makes for a more maintainable and testable user interface.
 The trend towards client side rendered views also encourages building more responsive web applications that were previously hampered by the design in server side rendering.
 I hope this article will be a useful resource for a developer more familiar with JSP/Server-side templates to try AngularJS.

+### Sample Pet Clinic for reference

+An example of a Spring Pet clinic application that we have tried to revamp as an AngularJS app with an updated design can be found [here](https://github.com/singularity-sg/spring-petclinic)